xzzz3/tp/docs/UserGuide.md

 ## 1. Quick start

 1. Ensure you have Java `11` or above installed in your Computer.
+   1. The official Oracle version of Java `11` can be found [here](https://www.oracle.com/java/technologies/downloads/#java11).
+   2. If the Oracle version is not compatible, or if the text in the GUI appears unreadable, the Azul build of OpenJDK `11` can be an alternative, which can be found [here](https://www.azul.com/downloads/?version=java-11-lts&os=macos&architecture=arm-64-bit&package=jdk-fx)
+   (scroll to the bottom of the page).

 2. Download the latest `foodonwheels.jar` from [here](https://github.com/AY2122S2-CS2103-F10-2/tp) (to be updated).